sisoe24/hammerspoon-vscode/README.md

   > -- Look for Spoons in ~/.hammerspoon/MySpoons as well
   > package.path = package.path .. ";" ..  hs.configdir .. "/MySpoons/?.spoon/init.lua"
   > ```

-## 1.8.
-Known Issues

-- The legacy providers are incomplete and might not work as expected.

 ## 1.9.
 Acknowledgment